satellite-image-deep-learning/techniques/README.md

 * [pg_tileserv])(https://github.com/CrunchyData/pg_tileserv) -> A very thin PostGIS-only tile server in Go.
 Takes in HTTP tile requests, executes SQL, returns MVT tiles.
 * [pg_featureserv](https://github.com/CrunchyData/pg_featureserv) -> Lightweight RESTful Geospatial Feature Server for PostGIS in Go
 * [osm-instance-segmentation](https://github.com/mnboos/osm-instance-segmentation) -> QGIS plugin for finding changes in vector data from orthophotos (i.e. aerial imagery) using tensorflow
+* [Semi-Automatic Classification Plugin](https://github.com/semiautomaticgit/SemiAutomaticClassificationPlugin) -> supervised classification of remote sensing images, providing tools for the download, the preprocessing and postprocessing of images

 ## GDAL & Rasterio
 So improtant this pair gets their own section.
 GDAL is THE command line tool for reading and writing raster and vector geospatial data formats.
 If you are using python you will probably want to use Rasterio which provides a pythonic wrapper for GDAL